Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: What can Connection IDs tell?

-SCIDs can only leak data if hypergiants indeed use them to encode information.
-Such encodings distort the uniform distribution of specific values in the SCID. \autoref{fig:scid-nybble-values} visualizes the frequencies of SCID nybble values at a given position (index), as monitored in the backscatter traffic.
-Frequencies that diverge from the expected value $\frac{1}{16}=0.063$ (light-yellow and -green) show SCIDs encoding specific information.
-We observe that SCIDs received from Google are nearly randomly distributed.
-Facebook and Cloudflare (not shown) repeatedly use reoccurring values at specific positions within the SCID.
-This indicates that some hypergiants indeed encode information in SCIDs.
+To ensure high entropy despite information encoding and to prevent collisions between multiple connections, we found server CIDs between 8 and 20~bytes are preferred by hypergiants over shorter or zero-length CIDs.
+SCIDs (\cf S2 in \autoref{fig:quic-connection-establishment}) can leak data if hypergiants encode information in them.
+Such encoding distorts the uniform distribution of specific values in the SCID. \autoref{fig:scid-nybble-values} visualizes the frequencies of SCID nybble values as monitored in the backscatter traffic.
+Frequencies that diverge from the random distribution, \ie expected value $\frac{1}{16}=0.0625$~(light-yellow and -green) show SCIDs encoding specific information.

-\paragraph{Cloudflare SCIDs} Cloudflare is using connection IDs with a length of 20 bytes and the first byte is always set to \texttt{0x01}.
-Despite the low number of SCIDs we receive from Cloudflare AS (see \autoref{tab:observed-scid-lengths}), we argue that these results are not biased.
-Our large-scale active measurement data set confirms their preference for this fixed first byte and, in a prior post~\cite{CloudflareCIDEncoding}, Cloudflare acknowledged the benefits of encoding information in QUIC~IDs.
-It is unlikely that Cloudflare applies the IETF draft for Generating Routable QUIC Connection IDs \cite{ietf-quic-load-balancers-12}, though, as the first byte would indicate a connection ID length of 1 or include random bits.
+We observe that Akamai, Amazon, Apple, Google, Fastly, Meta, Microsoft and Cloudflare repeatedly use reoccurring values at specific positions within the SCID, indicating information encoding.
+From Akamai, Amazon, Apple, and Cloudflare we observe 20~B SCIDs, Fastly uses 17~B SCIDs, Google and Meta use 8~B SCIDs, and Microsoft uses 14~B and 20~B SCIDs.

-\paragraph{Facebook SCIDs} The Facebook QUIC~implementation allows encoding details about hosts, workers, and processes within an SCID (details see \autoref{sec:facebbok-connectionids}).
-Given higher densities for some values in the first three bytes we conclude that Facebook currently uses the host and worker~IDs.
-Our data also reveals that Facebook uses SCID version 1, confirmed by active scans, leading to a max of 65,536 host IDs.
-Active probing of known on-net servers shows the use of 37,684 host IDs.
-Backscatter alone already revealed 7,122 host IDs~(19\%).
+\paragraph{Cloudflare SCIDs} Since the beginning of our measurements Cloudflare uses 20~B connection IDs and a fixed first byte \texttt{0x01}.
+Our large-scale active measurement data set confirms their preference for this fixed first byte and, in a prior post~\cite{j-ghswq-18}, Cloudflare acknowledged the benefits of encoding information in QUIC~IDs.
+The encoded information is not described in their open source QUIC implementation \textit{quiche}~\cite{c-q-18} or by the IETF draft for Generating Routable QUIC Connection IDs \cite{draft-ietf-quic-load-balancers}, though, as the first byte would indicate a connection ID length of 1 or include random bits.